 I shrug a shoulder with a shake of my head.
 "I really don't know.
 What did he say?"

 "'We've been looking for the enemy for some time now.
 We've finally found him.
-We're surrounded…'" A rare, and frankly frightening, smile appears on her face. "'That simplifies things.'
+We're surrounded…'" A rare and rather frightening smile appears on the her face. "'That simplifies things.'

 Many times the vehicles would literally be sheared in half by the barrage they absorb.
-Hovercrafts that are lucky enough to avoid the artillery pieces are either slammed into the ground by remote overrides or intercepted via attacks from above.
+Hovercrafts lucky enough to avoid the artillery pieces are either slammed into the ground by remote overrides or intercepted via attacks from above.
 A Piasa uncloaks in front of a troop transport hovercraft to fire its cannons into the cockpit; the projectiles go all the way through the aircraft, leaving behind a cloud of red mist in their wake.

-Somehow, despite the chaos it is sowing, Central's counterattack is so well-coordinated that none of the Guardian's aircraft get hit in the crossfire nor do multiple artillery pieces waste ammo on a single target.
-Seemingly for kicks, they allow one Peacekeeper bomber to "slip" past the defenses just to see if it would hit the force field; some of the fragments that fly out actually hit and damage other Peacekeeper aircraft.
+Despite the chaos that Central sows, computer-guided targeting ensures none of the Guardian's aircraft get hit in the crossfire nor does ammo get wasted on a single target.
+Just for kicks, they allow one Peacekeeper bomber to "slip" past the defenses just to see if it would hit the force field; some of the fragments that fly out actually hit other Peacekeeper aircraft.

-Some of the Peacekeeper transports decide to land a ways away from the citadel to avoid the AA emplacements, and some are smart enough to land near elevated rail to use it as shelter.
+Some of the Peacekeeper transports decide to land a good distance from the citadel to avoid the AA emplacements, and some are smart enough to land near elevated rail to use it as shelter.
 There they unload Peacekeepers, armored vehicles, and artillery pieces of their own; it doesn't do them any good.
 Even without being attacked, the rocky and hilly terrain compounded with the thick forests prevents the vehicles from going anywhere; one armored personnel carrier actually tips over and rolls down a hill, crushing an entire squad at the base.
 Also, the fact that we are watching footage of the ground units means a very simple fact that Central knows their coordinates; mortar fire takes out much of the heavy vehicles and artillery pieces.
 Then there are the mutts…